What is “competitive fencing”?

 Description:

-Regional Youth Circuit (RYC): The RYC tournaments are held throughout the season, similar to the Super Youth Circuit tournaments.
+Regional Youth Circuit (RYC): The RYC tournaments are held throughout the season, similar to those in the Super Youth Circuit.
 These competitions are one of the possible qualification paths for Youth 10 and Youth 12 events at both the March NAC and the Y10, Y12 and Y14 USA Fencing National Championships.
 Only regional points are awarded at RYC’s.

 Events: